verebes1/XCode-Templates/README.md

 ## How to install ?

-Just download the template complete template folder.
+Just download the complete template folder.
 Go to '\~/Library/Developer/Xcode/Templates/'
 Create a new folder call it whatever you like for example: "My Templates" Unzip the downloaded Single View App.xctemplate into the created folder.